podcast

 Visions of Zero

-Send us a textIn this episode of the Mechanics of Transportation, we dive into a new data collection tool that connects Vision Zero with public health and hopes to give updates on the progress of Richmond's Vision Zero program.
+Send a textIn this episode of the Mechanics of Transportation, we dive into a new data collection tool that connects Vision Zero with public health and hopes to give updates on the progress of Richmond's Vision Zero program.
 It's a tool that was being used a few years ago, but fell by the wayside.My guest is Peter Braun, Built Environment Policy Analyst at the Richmond - Henrico Health District.
-If you like the Mechanics of Transportation and want to support my efforts then please consider subscribing to it by cl...
+If you like the Mechanics of Transportation and want to support my efforts then please consider subscribing to it by clicking th...

 2025-07-01